Skip to content

 When An Art Project Takes A Hard Creative Turn –> It Can Get Ugly

-So, at the beginning of this year (2019) I started an art project (read more here The Crazy Time Experiment) and then it took a hard creative turn…
+So, at the beginning of the year (2019) I started an art project and then it took a hard creative turn…

 Since that time… I have ordered several 16×20 inch hardwood half inch cradled panels.